Celebrate Black History Month with some tips for teaching history, ideas for lessons and resources.

 Here are my 10 suggestions for teaching history (uncomfortable or not) to younger children.

-- Young children have a hard time picturing the past.
-Help them build historical context by making an “Instead of” list.
+Teaching history is easy.
+Picturing the past is hard, especially for young children.
+Help them by making an “Instead of” list.
 Here’s how it works.
 Let’s say I’m studying the Civil War period.
 I could write:

 - Instead of talking or texting on a phone, people wrote letters or sent telegrams